tugbargn/Programming-Books/README.md

 #### Developer agreement

-By using Medium’s API, you agree to our [terms of service](https://medium.com/@feerst/2b405a832a2f).
+By using Kimola’s API, you agree to our [terms of service](https://medium.com/@feerst/2b405a832a2f).

 ## 2. Authentication